ESPPRIT Activities

 • Opportunities to engage: Contribute research interests and expectations in participating in the network.

-The Session will engage with the overlooked adverse implications, consequences, and outcomes of regional transformations regarding justice and societal wellbeing, better understanding regional economic disparities, and alternative approaches to address the social, economic, and environmental dimensions of wellbeing.
+In this Session we will engage with the overlooked adverse implications, consequences, and outcomes of regional transformations regarding justice and societal wellbeing to better understand regional economic disparities, and alternative approaches to address the social, economic, and environmental dimensions of wellbeing.

 Event-Oxford